ShaunakAJoshi/ShaunakAJoshi.github.io/projects/bandit.md

 Here's a link to the final report: [Report]({{site.url}}/pdf/bandit_report.pdf)

-You can visit my Github [repo](https://github.com/methi1999/dueling-bandits) which contains the enitre code.
+You can visit my Github [repo](https://github.com/methi1999/dueling-bandits) which contains the entire code.